wiesesamuel/wiesesamuel/README.md

 I just moved here from BitBucket.
 My main public project is my [photo portfolio](https://github.com/wiesesamuel/laravel_photography).
-Take a look at the [demo](https://wiesesamuel.de).
-The most beautiful part lays in the backend :wink:
+You can take a look at the [demo](https://wiesesamuel.de).
+But all programmers know, that the most beautiful part lays in the [backend](https://github.com/wiesesamuel/laravel_photography). :wink:

 <!--
 **wiesesamuel/wiesesamuel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.